Long Valley Caldera

 Long Valley Caldera is a volcanic caldera in eastern California that is adjacent to Mammoth Mountain.
 The valley is one of the Earth's largest calderas, measuring about 20 mi long (east-west), 11 mi wide (north-south), and up to 3000 ft deep.

-Long Valley was formed 760,000 years ago when a very large eruption released hot ash that later cooled to form the Bishop tuff that is common to the area.
+The caldera was formed 760,000 years ago when a very large eruption released hot ash that later cooled to form the Bishop tuff that is common to the area.
 The eruption emptied the magma chamber under the area to the point of collapse.
 The second phase of the eruption released pyroclastic flows that burned and buried thousands of square miles.
 Ash from this eruption blanketed much of the western part of what is now the United States.

 Geography

 The caldera is a giant bowl-shaped depression, approximately 20 mi long, surrounded by mountains except to the southeast.
 The elevation of the bottom of the bowl ranges from 6500 to 8500 ft, being higher in the west.

 Near the center of the bowl, magmatic uplift has formed a resurgent dome.
 The southeastern slope from the caldera down towards Bishop is filled with the Bishop Tuff, solidified ash that was ejected during the eruption that created the caldera.
 The Bishop tuff is 1500 m thick in the caldera floor, and is cut by the Owens River Gorge, formed during the Pleistocene when the caldera filled with water and overtopped its rim.

 The rim of the caldera is formed from pre-existing rock, rising about 3000 ft above the caldera floor.
 However, the eastern rim is lower, only about 500 ft.

 Mammoth Mountain is a lava dome complex west of the structural rim of the caldera, consisting of about 12 rhyodacite and dacite overlapping domes.
 These domes formed in a long series of eruptions from 110,000 to 57,000 years ago, building a volcano that reaches 11059 ft in elevation.

 The Mono–Inyo Craters are a 25 mi volcanic chain situated along a narrow, north–south-trending fissure system extending along the western rim of the caldera from Mammoth Mountain to the north shore of Mono Lake.
 The Mono-Inyo Craters erupted from 40,000 to 600 years ago, from a magma source separate from the Long Valley Caldera.

 The caldera has an extensive hydrothermal system.
 Casa Diablo Hot Springs at the base of the resurgent dome hosts a geothermal power plant.
 Hot Creek cuts into part of the resurgent dome and passes through hot springs.
 The warm water of Hot Creek supports many trout, and is used at the Hot Creek Fish Hatchery.
 The creek was closed to swimming in 2006 after geothermal activity in the area increased.
 The area has a number of other hot springs, some of which are open to bathers.